 The Family Advocate’s primary role is to provide direct service to the child victim and their non-offending family members.
 The Child Advocate will assist the Forensic Interviewer, facilitate the communication and coordination among partner agencies; coordinate community services, and facilitate therapy and medical referrals as needed.
-The Child Advocate will assist the victim through all phases of the process from investigation to prosecution.
-In addition, the advocate may conduct forensic interviews upon request after having met the qualifications.
+The Family Advocate will assist the victim through all phases of the process from investigation to prosecution.
+Also, the advocate may conduct forensic interviews upon request after having met the qualifications.

 Bachelor’s Degree in Social work or related area is required.
-Every year of direct related experience in a similar position or function may substitute for formal education.
+Every year of directly related experience in a similar position or function may substitute for formal education.